ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G196.92-10.37}

 G196.92-10.37 is located in an isolated dark nebula named B35A (LDN 1594), which is part of the $\lambda$ Orionis molecular cloud.
-Several young stellar objects (YSOs) were found in B35A through the 37-m telescope of the Haystack Observatory and the 43-m telescope of NRAO \citep{1989Benson}. \cite{2008Connelley} discovered a proto-binary system using UH 2.2-m infrared telescope near the dense core.
+Several YSOs were found in B35A through the 37\,m telescope of the Haystack Observatory and the 43-m telescope of NRAO \citep{1989Benson}. \cite{2008Connelley} discovered a protobinary system using the UH 2.2\,m infrared telescope near the dense core.
 The Two Micron All Sky Survey (2MASS) and the Spitzer Legacy Program found two YSO candidates, which are identified as protostars B and C in this dense core in our observation \citep{20032mass,2003Evans,2013Nobel}.

 As shown in Figure \ref{Figure 1} (a), G196.92-10.37 is a cometary bright-rimmed core that is forming a small cluster.
-From the zoomed-in image in Figure \ref{Figure 1} (b), we find three infrared point sources in the ALMA field of view.
-The eastern infrared point source is further resolved into a close binary (B \& C) in ALMA observations, as shown in Figure \ref{Figure 1} (c).
-The south-west infrared point source is also detected in ALMA 1.3 mm continuum, and is labeled as A in Figure \ref{Figure 1} (c).
+From the zoomed-in image in Figure \ref{Figure 1} (b), we find three infrared point sources in the ALMA FOV.
+The eastern infrared point source is further resolved into a close binary (B and C) in ALMA observations, as shown in Figure \ref{Figure 1} (c).
+The southwest infrared point source is also detected in the ALMA 1.3 mm continuum, and is labeled as A in Figure \ref{Figure 1} (c).
 The infrared point source that is located to the north of A has not been detected in 1.3\,mm continuum emission, indicating that it may be a foreground/background star or a very evolved protostar.

 The three protostars detected by ALMA are at very different phases of evolution \citep{dutta_alma_2020-1}.
-G196.92-10.37$\_$A is a Class 0 source with an envelope+disk mass of 0.069 $\pm$ 0.029 M$_\odot$.
-The ALMA 1.3 mm dust continuum observations show extended structure around this protostar.
-G196.92-10.37$\_$B protostar is in the Class I phase, and its envelope+disk mass is 0.042 $\pm$ 0.018 M$_\odot$.
+G196.92-10.37$\_$A is a Class 0 source with an envelope+disk mass of 0.069 $\pm$ 0.029 $\textit{M}_\odot$.
+The ALMA 1.3 mm dust continuum observations show an extended structure around this protostar.
+The G196.92-10.37$\_$B protostar is in the Class I phase, and its envelope+disk mass is 0.042 $\pm$ 0.018 $\textit{M}_\odot$.
 The separation between A and B is $\sim$4700 au.
-G196.92-10.37$\_$C is a Class I protostar with a low thermal luminosity and an envelope+disk mass of 0.005 $\pm$ 0.002 M$_\odot$.
+G196.92-10.37$\_$C is a Class I protostar with a low thermal luminosity and an envelope+disk mass of 0.005 $\pm$ 0.002 $\textit{M}_\odot$.
 B and C form a close binary with a projected separation of only $\sim$300 au.
-Both the two Class I protostars B and C are located away from the center of the SCUBA-2 core.
+The two Class I protostars B and C are located away from the center of the SCUBA-2 core.
 In contrast, the youngest protostar A is located at the center.